Snowpiercer's Alison Wright is binging the 26 Zatoichi films

 Snowpiercer follows the world's last humans, who shelter in a perpetually running train that circles the frozen-wasteland remains of Earth.
 Wardell works for the company that owns and operates the train.
 On CNET's I'm So Obsessed podcast, Wright explains how Wardell went from toeing the company line to questioning the reality she devoted her heart and soul to.

 "Throughout the first season, Ruth was a real believer.
-You might say, she'd gone a little bit too far in believing in the system and enforcing the rules that the party laid down," says Wright.
+You might say, she'd gone a little bit too far in believing in the system and enforcing the rules that the party laid down," Wright says.
 "She finds out that she has been very much misled.
 When we start the second season, she has all this brand-new information about her leader that is different than she thought."

 During our conversation, Wright explains the complex appeal of Snowpiercer, the burden of starring in the "greatest TV show ever" and her obsession with Shintaro Katsu's Zatoichi films from the '50s and '60s.